Lore (film)

 Lore is a 2012 German-language historical drama film directed by Cate Shortland.
 It is based on the 2001 novel The Dark Room by Rachel Seiffert.
 In south-west Germany, during the aftermath of World War II, five destitute siblings must travel 900 km to their grandmother's home by the Bay of Husum near Hamburg after their high-level Nazi parents disappear in danger of arrest by Allied occupation authorities.
 Along the way, they encounter a variety of other Germans, some of whom are helpful while others are antagonistic.
 Eventually they meet up with a young man presenting himself as Thomas, a young Jewish concentration camp survivor, who joins their group and becomes their unofficial guardian.

+It was Australia's submission to the 85th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.